 Fig. 8 Alarm positioning for “Laser Fail” case using related concrete models

-In the diagram above the actual route of the alarm flow from the NEs to Management has intentionally not been depicted.
-Clearly currently the alarm raised against eNodeB is routed through an IRP Agent to the OSS and the alarm raised against the TM Forum PTP in the wireline NE is routed through an EMS to the OSS.
-However the there are alternative potential/candidate solutions for the alarm raised in the wireless NE against the newly represented PTP.

 [Editor’s note: Further details of the case to be added to summarise the fault localisation and repair for the two situations described above.
 This may benefit from further division into sub sections.]

-Potential solution forms
+Potential management environment solution forms

+Although, as emphazied earlier, the scope of this document is information model convergence and resolution of the management environment solution is out of scope it is considered important to highlight some management environment deployment alternatives that will require further resolution.

-Continuing the discussion from the previous section it is clear that there are two potential implementation forms that will cater for the introduction of TMF entities to describe the wireline ports of the wireless NEs::
+It is clear that there are several potential management environment implementation forms that will cater for the introduction of PTP/CTP concepts to describe the wire-line ports of NEs with wireless access.
+Two potential forms are as follows:

-TM Forum PTP/CTP/TopologicalLink model built into the 3GPP model and exposed via 3GPP IRP Agent with external references to link the two NEs
+PTP/CTP/TopologicalLink model concepts built into the 3GPP NRM IRPs and exposed via 3GPP IRP Agent using external references to link the two NEs

-Two interfaces on the manager of the Wireless NE (one MTOSI and one 3GPP) with references between the parts to join the model
+Two interfaces on the manager of the NE with wireless access (one MTOSI and one 3GPP) using references between the parts of the model within the NE with wireless access to join the model

-The following figures depict the two potential implementation forms.
-These two approaches will be developed further once operator confirmation of the applicability of the specific case has been received.
-Following confirmation the two forms will be explored for model convergence implications.
+The following figures depict these two potential implementation forms.

 Fig. 9 Alarm flow through IRP Agent for NE with wireless access